pretzelhammer/chat-server/readme.md

 [Discuss](#discuss)<br>
 [Further reading](#further-reading)<br>

 </details>

 ## Introduction

 I recently finished coding a multithreaded chat server using Tokio and I'm pretty happy with it.
 I'd like to share what I learned in this easy-to-follow step-by-step tutorial-style article.
-All of the code can found in [this repository](https://github.com/pretzelhammer/chat-server).
 Let's get into it.

+> [!NOTE]
+> The full source code for every step can be found in [this repository](https://github.com/pretzelhammer/chat-server).

 ## 01\) Simplest possible echo server